Prashu7487/DHS-Documentation/dhs-docs/docs/setups/hadoop.md

 **Read-only default configuration** - core-default.xml, hdfs-default.xml, yarn-default.xml and mapred-default.xml.
 **Site-specific configuration** - etc/hadoop/core-site.xml, etc/hadoop/hdfs-site.xml, etc/hadoop/yarn-site.xml and etc/hadoop/mapred-site.xml.

+**Note:** For a single-node cluster, make sure to use your actual private IP address directly in the configuration file.
+Avoid using variables from `~/.bashrc` file, as daemon processes might run in a different environment and may not be able to interpret those variables.

 ### 1. Edit file hadoop-env.sh:

 ```bash